DiscordGuide/discordguide.github.io/content/manual.md

 * As a Staff you are expected to take care of yourself first, if you've been working day after day make sure you take breaks.
 Overwhelming yourself leads to negative things.

 Activity
 * As a Staff you are expected to maintain a decent amount of activity.
-We understand not being super chatty, but if you cannot maintain a few messages a day, you will be demoted.
+We understand not being super chatty, but if you cannot maintain normal interaction in the staff/public channels you will be demoted.
 * After a week of being semi-inactive you will be talked to, then warned/put on Pseudo, and then demotion.

 Grievances